 Why managers should be your primary focus for rolling out performance best practice

-There's one main element missing from the list above for performance management best practice.
+There's one main element missing from the list above for remote employee performance management best practice.
 And that's capable managers, because they underpin everything.
 The process you follow and the support you give mean nothing if your managers aren't any good.